sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-01-env/btp-kyma-onb-01-env.md

 If you use a BTP Trial Account, you are already entitled to use the **Kyma runtime** Service.

-If you use a BTP Enterprise Account, you are not yet entitled to for the **Kyma runtime** Service.
+If you use a BTP Enterprise Account, you are not yet entitled to the **Kyma runtime** Service.

 #### Procedure